juri-sinitson/jurisin/README.md

 ### Storybook
 1. Storybook: limit the canvas size to avoid every component to take the whole screen.

+4. Figure out how to proxy the relative image paths in storybook.
+The proxy configuration for default app is not applied to storybook automatically.
+Probably you need to extend the webpack configuration of storybook, see https://storybook.js.org/docs/react/configure/webpack.
 ### Deprecations
 Bump up RxJs and import everything from `rxjs` instead of `rxjs/operators`.
 ### Dedup
 1. Use the local backend data for storybook like this `import { data } from 'libs/artwork/api/src/assets/artworks.json';` instead of copy-paste.
-### Deployment
-1. Figure out how to access the API (currently https://api.artic.edu/api/v1/artworks) using backend.
-The URL works in the browser, so probably some headers are missing.
-Thus you may try to copy all the headers from the browser that there is no difference between the browser an the local backend request.
-You may also try to make a request in postman or similar software first.
-4. Figure out how to proxy the relative image paths in storybook.
-The proxy configuration for default app is not applied to storybook automatically.
-Most probably you need to extend the webpack configuration of storybook, see https://storybook.js.org/docs/react/configure/webpack.

 ### Testing
 1. Add E2E (e.g. Cypress) tests using cypress which tests the app in productive mode or in the one similar to productive.